Book Review – Empire’s Legacy

 If I haven’t convinced you yet, here are a few more reasons why you should read this wonderful series.
 The attention to detail is extraordinary, filling the book with history and legend in a mythological style reminiscient of Tolkien.
 However this never overwhelms the reader, perhaps because Lena is learning a lot of it with you.

-The rich worldbuilding and history beautifully drips onto each page, helping make colourful characters come even more alive. he rich history serves to make colourful and characters come alive.
+The rich worldbuilding and history beautifully drips onto each page, helping make colourful characters come even more alive.
 Especially Lena, who gripped me from the first page to the last.

 Lena shows bravery in the face of war and integrity and love in the midst of difficult ethical choices.
 Her journey ends with a powerful and moving conclusion, with my heart thumping in my chest and a few tears pricking in my eyes.